 These landing pages have become very popular in the last year or two.
-They are somewhat similar to the microsite, in that they provide more content and information than other types of landing pages.
+They are similar to the microsite because they provide more content and information than other landing pages.

 For the uninitiated, the parallax landing page generally has no tabs or links to outside sources.
-People who land on these pages simply scroll through to gather all of the information that they need.
-The best thing that you can do on this kind of web page is to continue to build interest.
+People who land on these pages simply scroll through to gather all the information they need.
+The best thing you can do on this kind of web page is to continue building interest.

 - Focus on telling a story

 - Build up to the point that you are making

 - Get users excited about learning more about your products or services